ifknot/DOPE/README.md

 4.
 ## DOPE Language Manual
 *An attempt at a reconstructed DOPE Manual based on historically accepted details from Dartmouth archives and academic accounts of this pre-BASIC language (circa 1962–1963).*

-The origianl paper by Kemeny (1962) was not published but rather is written as a lesson plan and the manual describes how to write flow charts and convert them into DOPE program code - there are even worksheets to help in the process.
+The origianl paper by John G. Kemeny (1962) was not published but rather is written as a lesson plan and the manual describes how to write flow charts and convert them into DOPE program code - there are even worksheets to help in the process.
 However, althought DOPE was only used by students for a single semester in 1962 it was the springboard for the development of BASIC.

 ### 1. Introduction
-Dartmouth Oversimplified Programming Experiment (DOPE) c.1963 was the precursor to BASIC developed at Dartmouth in the early 1960s for the LGP-30 (Librascope General Purpose 30) Computer.
+Dartmouth Oversimplified Programming Experiment (DOPE) was the precursor to BASIC developed at Dartmouth College by John G. Kemeny and others in the early 1960s for the LGP-30 (Librascope General Purpose 30) Computer.
 A machine which, in 1956, cost $47,000 (~$500K today).

 Until the work done by Sean Haas for VICE (2021) [1] there was little information abut DOPE in the public domain - Hass tracked down "_...a file folder tucked away in Dartmouth’s archive.
 The manuscript within was simply titled “Dartmouth Oversimplified Programming Experiment”, filed under a collection of Kurtz’s notes.
 The paper was written in 1962, and for the time gave a radically different approach to programming.
 It’s definitely not BASIC, but it’s getting close._"